trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
 There are also some additional Trixi elixirs (simulation setups) in the [examples](examples/) directory.

-**NOTE: This repository will be updated several times prior to the talk, with the final version of the notebook to be uploaded at least one day before.**
+*NOTE: The final version of the notebook has been uploaded.*

 ## Getting started